Submit the best college application and apply to internships with ease by enrolling in our college application boot camp.

 We’ve asked some outside experts about their opinions on what students should look for in an internship.

 So, what makes a great internship?
+And why is interning so good for you?
 Read on!

 From Nick Jones, marketing director at Sifted: